-To get involved or just keep informed with the Research and Development Committee, send an email to: firstname.lastname@example.org.
+To get involved or just keep informed with the North American Wind Energy Academy’s (NAWEA’s) Research and Development Committee, send an email to: firstname.lastname@example.org.

-For wind energy to evolve into a cost-effective, high-penetration, sustainable national energy source that generates more than 20 percent of electricity production, new agendas are essential in wind energy research and development.
-The research agenda must bridge multiple disciplines and diverse organizations and foster national and international collaborations in order to address the science, engineering, economic, environmental, policy, and public acceptance issues that currently are impeding growth and acceptance of wind energy.
-Research areas the academy will address include the following:
+For wind energy to evolve into a cost-effective, high-penetration, sustainable national energy source that generates more than 20% of electricity production, new agendas are essential in wind energy research and development.
+The research agenda must bridge multiple disciplines and diverse organizations and foster national and international collaborations to address the science, engineering, economic, environmental, policy, and public acceptance issues that currently are impeding growth and acceptance of wind energy.
+NAWEA will address the following research areas:

 - Wind energy system science and engineering to address the cost and reliability issues that are currently limiting wind energy’s use on land and off shore.